ecmwf/IonBeam/docs/flight-interface.rst

    This interface is under active development and may change significantly.
 Do not rely on it as a stable contract yet.

-This document specifies the Arrow Flight interface for implementing data sources and exporters.
+This document specifies the Arrow Flight interface for data sources and exporters.
 IonBeam exposes a single Arrow Flight (gRPC) endpoint.
-Control envelopes are JSON documents carried in Flight command descriptors, tickets, and action bodies.
-Observation and dataset payloads travel inline on the same connection as Apache Arrow RecordBatch streams; there is no message broker and no shared object storage between IonBeam and its integrators.
+Flight command descriptors, tickets, and action bodies carry JSON control documents. ``DoPut`` and ``DoGet`` carry observation and dataset payloads as Apache Arrow RecordBatch streams.
+Integrators do not require access to IonBeam's message bus or object storage.

 The **ionbeam-client** Python library implements this interface (see :ref:`ionbeam-client/index:IonBeam Client`); most integrators use it rather than speaking Flight directly.

 Lifecycle
 ---------

-One dataset's path through the interface, from raw observations to a resolved read.
-Every arrow touching the endpoint is one of the RPCs specified below; the stores are internal, shown for where the data rests between calls:
+The following diagram shows the RPCs used from ingestion to dataset retrieval.
+The internal stores show where data is retained between calls.

 .. mermaid:: flight-lifecycle.mmd
    :zoom:

-Ingested rows land in the time-series buffer while coverage claims schedule the windows they touch.
-A due window is built once: queried from the buffer, written to the canonical store as an immutable versioned file under its day partition, announced to subscribers.
-Reads resolve against those files alone — ``GetFlightInfo`` lists just the requested days' partitions and picks each window's current version, so the returned ticket names exact immutable keys and ``DoGet`` streams them untouched by later rebuilds.
+Ingested rows are written to the time-series store, while coverage claims determine when their windows can be built.
+Each build is stored as an immutable, versioned file and announced to subscribers. ``GetFlightInfo`` resolves the current version for each requested window and returns a ticket for those files.
+A later rebuild does not change an existing ticket.

 RPC Surface
 -----------